Trolleybuses in Naples: 21st century

+However, because of several financial problems with which the company had been struggling for years, all CTP service – trolleybus and motorbus – was suspended on 20 December 2021, and in April 2022 CTP was dissolved altogether, as the result of a court ruling that Trolleybus Magazine reported "found CTP to be insolvent and without any realistic plans that would substantially improve its economic situation, which included debt that had grown to as much as 98 million euros".
+Its routes and vehicles were transferred to two other public transport companies owned by the Region of Campania, AIR Mobilità and EAV, with the trolleybus route M13 going to AIR.
+Along with some other former CTP routes, AIR reinstated service on former route M13 on 2 May 2022 but using only motorbuses.
+Route M13 was renumbered "02-NA" on 1 August 2022, but trolleybus service remained suspended.
+In May 2023, it was reported that most of the former CTP trolleybuses – the newest vehicles – were being sold at auction, and this development and other evidence (including the poor condition of the overhead wiring) indicated that a reopening of the former CTP trolleybus system under AIR appears unlikely.

-Planned expansion
+Planned expansion (21st century)

-The plans to electrify with plans to convert bus route C47 now 147 (Piazza G.B.
-Vico – Piazza Medaglie d'Oro) to trolleybuses, which in effect would have been a restoration of former trolleybus route 247 (closed in 1973).
+Plans to electrify ANM route R4 (later renumbered 604) were already in place in 2005, construction began in 2011, and the route opened in 2021 as new trolleybus route 204.
+Also being planned in 2005 was the conversion to trolleybuses of ANM bus route C47, now 147 (Piazza G.B.
+Vico – Piazza Medaglie d'Oro), which in effect would have been a restoration of former trolleybus route 247 (closed in 1973).
 However, this plan for route C47 was cancelled in 2010.
 In the relatively recent past (in 2000), ANM also had plans to restore trolleybus routes 253 (Naples – Ercolano) and 257 (Naples – Bellavista – Ercolano), which previously operated until the mid-1980s and from 1973–76, respectively, but whose disused wiring was retained for many years.
 However, those plans have been dropped, and the disused wiring was removed in 2004.

 Another proposal for a new trolleybus route has been under study, off and on, for some years: